-The refurbishment of 22 Gordon Street will be completed during the Summer of 2016.
-All staff and students are expected to move back into the building during the autumn term.
+The refurbishment of 22 Gordon Street will be completed during the Autumn of 2016.
+All staff and students are expected to move back into the building over the Christmas break, ahead of January 2017.

 How can I find out more?

 you're a student or member or staff at The Bartlett School of Architecture and have any questions,

-concerns or feedback please feel free to contact Michelle Lukins or Laura Cherry in The Bartlett School of Architecture Communications Office.
+concerns or feedback please feel free to contact Michelle Lukins or Eli Lee in The Bartlett School of Architecture Communications Office.

 You can also follow updates on Instagram and Twitter by following the hashtag #bartlettspace